das-developers/das2docs/das2.3-ICD/ref_streams/README.md

-# Reference Streams for Das2.3 - Basic Format
+# Reference streams in das2.3-basic format

 The stream files in this directory are provided for testing new das2.3 parsers.
 All were taken from mission data and provide real world processing examples.
 Though